Live Aid: Criticisms and controversies

-Adam Ant subsequently criticised the event and expressed regrets about playing it, saying, "I was asked by Sir Bob [sic] to promote this concert.
+Adam Ant subsequently criticised the event and expressed regrets about playing it, saying: "I was asked by Sir Bob [sic] to promote this concert.
 They had no idea they could sell it out.
-Then in Bob's book he said, 'Adam was over the hill so I let him have one number.' ...
+Then, in Bob's book, he said: 'Adam was over the hill, so I let him have one number.' ...
 Doing that show was the biggest fucking mistake in the world.
 Knighthoods were made, Bono got it made, and it was a waste of fucking time.
 It was the end of rock 'n' roll."
 Geldof stated in his autobiography that Miles Copeland, manager of Adam Ant and Sting, asked Geldof if he had thought of asking Ant after Geldof contacted him to get Sting to appear: "I hadn't.
 I thought he was a bit passé.
-But then so were the Boomtown Rats, and each represented a certain piece of pop history, so I agreed.
+But then, so were the Boomtown Rats, and each represented a certain piece of pop history, so I agreed.
 I also thought that might entice him to encourage Sting, or perhaps all three of the Police."

-BBC coverage co-host Andy Kershaw was heavily critical of the event in his autobiography No Off Switch, stating, "Musically, Live Aid was to be entirely predictable and boring.
-As they were wheeled out – or rather bullied by Geldof into playing – it became clear that this was another parade of the same old rock aristocracy in a concert for Africa, organised by someone who, while advertising his concern for, and sympathy with, the continent didn't see fit to celebrate or dignify the place by including on the Live Aid bill a single African performer."
+BBC coverage co-host Andy Kershaw was heavily critical of the event in his autobiography No Off Switch, stating: "Musically, Live Aid was to be entirely predictable and boring.
+As they were wheeled out – or rather bullied by Geldof into playing – it became clear that this was another parade of the same old rock aristocracy in a concert for Africa, organised by someone who, while advertising his concern for and sympathy with the continent, didn't see fit to celebrate or dignify the place by including on the Live Aid bill a single African performer."
 Kershaw also described the event as "irritating, shallow, sanctimonious and self-satisfied" for failing to confront the fundamental causes of the famine and being "smug in its assumption that a bunch of largely lamentable rock and pop floozies was capable of making a difference, without tackling simultaneously underlying problems".

+In 2024, Geldof rejected the charge that organising the concerts meant that he was a white saviour, calling the accusation "the greatest load of bollocks ever".